chrisegener22/LT-soen341projectF2023/README.md

 # Team Members:
 # Chris Egener - Team Lead/Backend
   I am a software engineering major, I have experience in web development using technologies such as HTML, JS, React, and Next.
-  I also have experience in backend using technologies such as Java, c++, and Python.
+  I also have experience in the backend using technologies such as Java, c++, and Python.
 I have worked a bit with some server-side languages such as PHP.

-Yash Patel - Full-stack
+# Yash Patel - Full-stack
-Azal Al-Mashta - Full-stack
+# Azal Al-Mashta - Full-stack
-Siming Shen - Full-stack
+# Siming Shen - Full-stack
-Yash Patel
+# Yash Patel
-Azal Al\-Mashta
+# Azal Al\-Mashta
-Siming Shen
+# Siming Shen

 # Technologies
 MERN(MongoDB, Express, React.js, Node.js)